lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/access/web_vnc.md

 **Check out our new documentation about [Virtual Desktops](../software/virtual_desktops.md).**

-Click on the following link to start a session on our JupyterHub. [https://taurus.hrsk.tu-dresden.de/jupyter/hub/spawn#/~(partition~'interactive~cpuspertask~'2~mempercpu~'2583~environment~'production)](https://taurus.hrsk.tu-dresden.de/jupyter/hub/spawn#/~(partition~'interactive~cpuspertask~'2~mempercpu~'2583~environment~'production))
-This link starts a Slurm job on the interactive partition (taurusi\[6605-6612\]) with two CPU cores and 2583 MB memory per core.
+To start a JupyterHub session on the interactive partition (taurusi\[6605-6612\]) with two CPU cores and 2583 MB memory per core, click on: [https://taurus.hrsk.tu-dresden.de/jupyter/hub/spawn#/~(partition~'interactive~cpuspertask~'2~mempercpu~'2583~environment~'production)](https://taurus.hrsk.tu-dresden.de/jupyter/hub/spawn#/~(partition~'interactive~cpuspertask~'2~mempercpu~'2583~environment~'production))
 Optionally you can modify many different Slurm parameters.
 For this follow the general [JupyterHub](../access/jupyterhub.md) documentation.

-Your browser now should load into JupyterLab which looks like this:
+Your browser should load JupyterLab, which looks like this:

 ![JupyterLab and WebVNC](misc/jupyterlab_and_webvnc.png)
 {: align="center"}